aliceliveprojects/WildLoggingDBParent/README.md

+1. We've changed the incoming parameters: if they are undefined, we swap them to null.
+This makes it easier to write parameterised SQL queries, using the `null` to flag a missing optional parameter.
-We're calling `respondWithCode`, which gives us that status code.
+2. We're calling `respondWithCode`, which gives us that status code.

 ##### Index.js